 What Strange Paradise examines what refugees face when deciding to flee their current situations.
 Through many discussions on the boat, you get a glimpse at the expense and personal loss they face while trying to change their lives for the better.

-What Strange Paradise is a dual timeline story about Amir’s fight for survival.
-The Before chapters tell of Amir’s life before his arrival on the island.
-At the same time, the After ones are about the events after his arrival.
+What Strange Paradise is a dual-timeline story about Amir’s fight for survival.
+The Before chapters tell of Amir’s life before his arrival on the island, while the After ones are about the events after his arrival.

 There’s no true setting for the book.
 Many of the Before chapters are set on the boat carrying the refugees, and the After chapters are on the island.
 But no locations are specifically mentioned, which leaves it all to the reader’s experience.
 There is talk of the refugees being from Syria, Egypt, and other parts of Africa and the Middle East.
 And in one instance, there is mention of Alexandria.
 These few mentions lead you to believe the island is part of Greece.